saagar/interactive-htmlcss/README.md

 Submitting the form will display the inputs on the bottom half of the page.

 ## TODOs ##
-* sandbox css to the bottom div only
+* sandbox css to the bottom div only - This is somewhat achieved by not tagging anything above the bottom div with anything simple
-* refresh the added style for successive runs
 * fix styling
+* create more dummy pages
+*